Near escapes in Minnesota

 St. Paul.
 The capital city has skyways, too.
 In the heart of downtown, see the St. Paul Chamber Orchestra or Minnesota Opera at the Ordway Center or a concert or hockey game at neighboring Xcel Energy Center.

 On Rice Park, the Landmark Center holds many free concerts and family events.

 The Fitzgerald Theater, which hosts many folk concerts, is on the north end of downtown.
 The Minnesota History Center, State Capitol, Cathedral of St. Paul and James J. Hill House are on the hills around downtown.

 Stillwater.
-In the off season-that's winter-the deals are really good in the many shops of this boutique village on the St. Croix River.
-After shopping, stop at one of the many wine bars and restaurants, and stay at one of the new boutique hotels.
+In the off season — that's winter — the deals are really good in the many shops of this boutique village on the St. Croix River.
+After shopping, stop at one of the many wine bars and restaurants, and stay at one of the town's boutique hotels.